UKCloud/documentation/articles/azure/azs-how-configure-mars-backups-restore-powershell.md

 2. From an elevated (administrator) PowerShell console, run either the custom script extension or PowerShell script to download the required module and execute the backup process:

+> [!IMPORTANT]
+> As the MARS script will be pulled from GitHub the VM must have internet access.

 ## [Custom script extension](#tab/tabid-1)

 <pre><code class="language-PowerShell"># Initialise environment and variables